sfu-rsl/symrustc/README.rst

 the most important information here is to detect if this
 \ ``objectives``\  field ever increases.
 If so, it means the tool has found a problem, as we configured LibAFL to make the
-\ ``objectives``\  be increased whenever the exit code of the binary in test is not zero.
+\ ``objectives``\  be increased whenever our example binary exits with an error status.

-If a binary abnormally exits, it is often the case to find some abnormal message following the termination of the binary.
-This is where one can inspect the input and output traces of clients (which are repetitively running the binary in test), by opening the respective \ ``_*_client1``\  or \ ``_*_client2``\  files.
-If
+If the execution of a binary is not successful, it can be of crucial importance to find out the input making the error happened, as well as an informative error message following the termination of the binary.
+Since all input and output interaction messages are stored in
+\ ``_*_client1``\ or  \ ``_*_client2``\ , the user is then invited to
+open these files.

-\ ``objectives``\  increases, most of the time the client files will show what input caused the problem.
-However, we also noticed rare situations where none of the client files are showing failing executions, despite a detected positive
-\ ``objectives``\  number.
+Note that, whenever \ ``objectives``\  increases, most of the time the client files will contain the input and output reports of the problematic run.
+However, we also noticed rare situations where none of the client files are showing the failing execution, despite a detected positive \ ``objectives``\  number.
 At the time of writing, more investigations on LibAFL's source and documentation might be necessary to understand the reasons and conditions behind this.

 Experimenting with a local Rust example
 =======================================